ficusjs/ficusjs-app-shell/examples/apps/plant-store/README.md

 ### App shell runtime

 The app shell runtime is the runtime for the app shell.
 It provides functionality for modules.
+This includes:

+- Web component creation and extension
+- Application state management - data stores and finite state machines
+- Internationalization
+- Pub/sub event bus
+- Router for multiple pages

 ### Desktop styles